 Turn right and walk past the Schönborn Chapel and the stately cathedral courtyards to Residenzplatz.
 At the top of the fountain is the figure of Franconia, the patron saint of Franconia.
 At her feet are three artists whose fates are closely linked to Würzburg: the minstrel Walther von der Vogelweide, the sculptor Tilman Riemenschneider and the painter Matthias Grünewald.

 You are standing right in front of what is probably Würzburg's most famous piece of jewellery.
-Be sure to plan an hour to visit the inside of the Residenz.
+Make sure you plan an hour to visit the inside of the Residenz.

 Würzburg Residence